Writing Relocatable CodeSome embedded code must run at more than one address.

 <set an I/O bit> <jump to reloc_address>

 A variant of this involves tricking the assembler to compile part of the code at the final, moved destination address.
 Then PC relative instructions are no longer needed as the assembler and linker will be able to resolve all transfers directly.
 On some assemblers the pseudo operators PHASE and DEPHASE let you assemble code for use at other addresses.
-This is a better solution when using a high level language where you have no control over what instructions are compiled (i.e., you cannot insure the compiler will generate PC-relative transfers).
+This is a better solution when using a high level language where you have no control over what instructions are compiled (i.e., you cannot ensure the compiler will generate PC-relative transfers).

 Both of these solutions do require that some RAM exists for the transfer code.
 Think about it: if the ROM is to suddenly move, you better not be executing in that ROM during the jump!
 After the I/O instruction moves the memory, the jump instruction will no longer be accessible.